vincent714/J1/README.md

 - [x] Chatbot by using OpenAI APIs
 - [x] Chatbot by using Langchain
 - [x] A tool page for saving TikTok video-to-text data to a vector database
-- [ ] Chatbot with a basic RAG strategy
+- [x] Chatbot with a basic RAG strategy
+- [x] Chatbot based on RAG-fusion strategy
+- [ ] Chatbot based on Decomposition strategy

 ## Development